 From December to March, visibility is often at its best and the Andaman Sea is calm.
 The wettest months are generally September and October.
-On the Andaman coast between July and October the sea can get choppy and tropical rainstorms are frequent.
-As Ko Samui and Ko Phangan do not experience the south-west monsoon season, these cruising grounds can be a better option if you are planning a superyacht charter in Thailand between May and September.
+On the Andaman coast between July and October, the sea can get choppy and tropical rainstorms are frequent.
+As Ko Samui and Ko Phangan do not experience the southwest monsoon season, these cruising grounds can be a better option if you are planning a superyacht charter in Thailand between May and September.
 The tidal range can exceed eight feet.

 With show-stopping cruising grounds, five-star luxury resorts and first-class hospitality, Thailand is primed to be a key charter hub in south east Asia.

 The majority of superyacht charters focus around the Andaman Sea where there are more than 130 captivating isles within the province of Krabi alone.
-Off Phuket’s dazzling west coast the offshore marine reserves of the Similan and Surin islands offer supberb snorkelling and diving with leopard sharks, octopus and kaleidoscopic marine life.
+Off Phuket’s dazzling west coast the offshore marine reserves of the Similan and Surin islands offer superb snorkelling and diving with leopard sharks, octopus and kaleidoscopic marine life.

 From Phuket’s palm-fringed east coast charters cruise into the spellbinding Phang Nga Bay, where great fingers of limestone shoot skyward from the sapphire waters.
 Yachts can take their pick of the multitude of pristine beaches and translucent lagoons.
 Stop at the Emerald Cave en route to Krabi where guests can head ashore to the vibrant night market, bars and restaurants.

 Cruising around the west coast of Phuket, luxury residences and five-star hotels abound, while the nightlife and markets of Kata and Patong offer a vibrant change of pace.
-Heading north, it is around 60nm to the untouched paradise of the Similan Islands.
-Celebrated for its colourful marine life, gin-clear visibility and dizzying array of palm-dotted beaches, the marine park has a back-to-nature charm like no other.
+Heading north, it is around 60 nautical miles to the untouched paradise of the Similan Islands.
+Celebrated for its colourful marine life, gin-clear visibility and a dizzying array of palm-dotted beaches, the marine park has a back-to-nature charm like no other.
 Awake in perfect solitude before cruising north to the equally beguiling Surin Islands and, if time allows, on to the mystical isles and anchorages of Myanmar.

 Though most charters use Phuket as a hub due to the mature infrastructure and facilities, Thailand’s Gulf Coast also offers some stunning cruising of its own.
-The glittering archipelago of 42 picturesque limestone islands found off Koh Samui are picture perfect and the island of Ko Tao is world renowned for its incredible dive sites.
+The glittering archipelago of 42 picturesque limestone islands found off Koh Samui are picture perfect and the island of Ko Tao is world-renowned for its incredible dive sites.

-Thailand by Superyacht
+Thailand by superyacht

 Thailand has many airports including Phuket International, Ko Samui, Bangkok Suvarnabhumi and Krabi airport, which all accommodate commercial and private jets.